sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-services.md

 For each Identity Service the following attributes are displayed:

 - **Identity Service Name** can be freely chosen.
 - **Identity Service Type** is one of JOC,  LDAP, OIDC, CERTIFICATE, FIDO.
-For LDAP and OIDC the service types LDAP-JOC and OIDC-JOC can be used that store role assignment with JOC Cockpit.
+For LDAP and OIDC the additional service types LDAP-JOC and OIDC-JOC can be used that store role assignment with JOC Cockpit.
 - **Authentication Scheme** is one of *single-factor* or *two-factor*.
 - **Second Factor** indicates if the second factor is in place for *two-factor* authentication.
 - **Ordering** indicates the order in which the Identity Service will be triggered for authentication.
-- **Disabled** indicates if the Identity Service can be used to login.
+- **Disabled** indicates if the Identity Service can be used for login.
-- **Required** indicates that the Identity Service will be triggered in addition to Identtiy Services with an earlier ordering.
+- **Required** indicates that the Identity Service will be triggered in addition to Identity Services with an earlier ordering.

 ## Operations on Identity Services